 This smoker had stopped smoking for six or seven months but started again about a year ago.

 He said he started smoking on and off at 15 as an act of rebellion and teenage defiance.
 He really started more or less full time when he went to Germany to live with his father at 16.
 At school there he was the centre of attention as being some exotic person from the other side of the world.
 And because he spoke fluent English he was sought out.
 He also hung out with the smoking group and for eighteen months had a really good time.

 Starting smoking again

-He had stopped smoking when he was living in Australia, after seeing a hypnotist in Sydney.
-He started again when he came back home to NZ and was involved in stressful family matters and everyone smoked.
+After seeing a hypnotist in Sydney, he had stopped smoking while he was living in Australia.
+He started again when he came back home to NZ and got caught up in stressful family matters and everyone smoked.
 I surmised that his smoking was all associated with being the super star of the school, but now he is in a dysfunctional family situation.
 Unconsciously he was seeking to go back to that feeling of Germany every time he felt things were not going so well here.